Tables report - Introduction

 The Tables report is a true workhorse.
 It may not have the visuals of other reports in Insight but it is extremely powerful.
 If you've ever had to run numerous reports, looking for various figures, which you then compile in your own table template or spreadsheet, then Tables is going to save you a lot of pain and effort.
 Tables allows you to pull all of your data - demographics, attendance, attainment and progress - into one place.
-Build it once and it will refresh with new data each time you run the report.
-It's a brilliant feature.

 Selecting and grouping pupils

 When you first open Tables, you will be presented with a list of names in column 1.
 This will be the cohort you were looking at last time you ran a report.
 You can easily change the pupils by using the filters and groups at the top of the screen.

 Adding Pupil Info Columns

 Pupil Info Columns, as the name suggests, adds demographic data to the Table.
-Click the Add Column button and select Pupil Info Column from the list:
+Click the Add Column button and select Pupil Info Column from the list.

 Select an aspect from the list and click the new Add Column button.
 Then click Add Another Column and repeat.
 In the following example, columns showing Gender and Disadvantage have been inserted into the table, and Term of Birth is about to be added.

 Adding Assessment Columns

 In this example, a column of Rising Stars test scores have been added, but you can add whatever data you like.

 An Assessment Comparison Column will show whether a pupil is, for example, working at or above expectations in one or more subjects based on specified assessment data.
 See our detailed guide on working with these columns.